keeganmjgreen/3D-Printed-Sensors-Development-Platform/4-Terminal-Sensing-for-Real-Time-Data-Logging-Using-a-Microcontroller.md

 # 4-Terminal Sensing for Real-Time Data Logging Using a Microcontroller

 4-terminal sensing is slightly more complicated to set up than 2-terminal sensing and less compact in implementation.
 However, it is more consistent between sensors and more repeatable for a given sensor.
-It virtually eliminates the effect of contact resistance and other *parasitic* resistances on the measurement of a resistive sensing element.
+It virtually eliminates the effect of contact resistance and other input resistances on the measurement of a resistive sensing element.

 <img src="https://raw.githubusercontent.com/keeganmjgreen/3D-Printed-Sensors-Manual-Demo/main/img/4-Terminal-Sensing-for-Real-Time-Data-Logging-Using-a-Microcontroller.png" style="zoom:50%;" />

-$\uparrow$ Wiring diagram showing the interface between a sensor with conductive traces for 4-terminal sensing and a microcontroller, of which `A0` -- `A3` are analog input pins.
-The microcontroller is programmed by and sends data -- namely, the resistance of the sensing element in the conductive traces -- to a computer, all via USB over *serial communication*.
+$\uparrow$ The wiring diagram showing the interface between a sensor with conductive traces for 4-terminal sensing and a microcontroller, of which `A0` -- `A3` are analog input pins.
+The microcontroller is programmed by and sends data -- namely, the resistance of the sensing element in the conductive traces -- to a computer, via USB over *serial communication*.

 ## Materials and Preparation